 Dr. Frankel’s authorship spans more than 250 research and review articles, books, and book chapters and he has received both the American Academy on Physician and Patient’s George Engel Award and the Lynn Payer Award for his contributions.
 He serves on a number of editorial boards including the Journal of General Internal Medicine, The Permanente Journal, BMC Education, and Communication and Medicine.

 Deirdra Frum-Vassallo, Psy.D., received her doctorate degree in Clinical Psychology with a concentration in Health Psychology from LaSalle University in 2011.
 She completed her clinical internship at VA Hudson Valley Health Care System and her Postdoctoral Fellowship in Primary Care Mental Health at the Manhattan VA.
-She worked in Primary Care Mental Health at the Northport VA Medical Center (VAMC) for almost a decade.
+She worked in Primary Care Mental Health at the Northport VA Medical Center (VAMC) for almost a decade and is board certified by the American board of clinical psychology in Clinical Health Psychology.
 Currently, Dr. Frum-Vassallo is the Health Behavior Coordinator (HBC) for the Northport VAMC, as part of the VHA Health Promotion/Disease Prevention (HPDP) Program to facilitate transformation of health care delivery to support patient centered care and to increase self-management of health behavior.
 She is also the Director of Postdoctoral Training at the Northport VAMC and a member of the Motivational Interviewing Network of Trainers (MINT).

 Arielle Gerard, MD, MS, MPH